What is Trajectory?

-We all know that whenever an object is thrown upwards then due to gravitation pull of the earth, after reaching a certain height and travelling a specific distance it comes back to the earth after some time.
+We all know that whenever an object is thrown upwards, then, due to the gravitation pull of the earth, after reaching a certain height and travelling a specific distance, it comes back to the earth after some time.

-Galileo first provided the idea of the curved path of the object in space.
+Galileo first provided the idea of the curved path of an object in space.